US strikes another boat in the Eastern Pacific, killing four, amid escalating questions about its counter-drug offensive - Local News 8

 Thursday’s strike comes as the Pentagon is facing bipartisan criticism over a September attack on an alleged drug vessel in which the military fired follow-up strikes, killing surviving crew members.
 At least 87 people have now been killed in strikes on 23 suspected drug boats as part of a campaign, dubbed Operation Southern Spear, that the Trump administration has said is aimed at curtailing narcotics trafficking.

+“Every new attack aimed at Pete Hegseth makes me want another narco drug boat blown up and sent to the bottom of the ocean,” Kolvet wrote.

+“Your wish is our command, Andrew.
+Just sunk another narco boat,” Hegseth replied.

-US Navy Adm.
-Frank “Mitch” Bradley briefed leaders on Capitol Hill Thursday about that September incident in what is the most significant congressional scrutiny of the president’s military campaign in the Caribbean so far.
+Hegseth’s comment came hours after US Navy Adm.
+Frank “Mitch” Bradley briefed leaders Thursday on Capitol Hill about the controversial September incident in what is the most significant congressional scrutiny of the president’s military campaign in the Caribbean so far.

 Top House and Senate lawmakers emerged from the briefing, which included video of the incident, divided along party lines.
 A top Democrat called video of the incident that was shared as part of the briefing “one of the most troubling things” he has seen as a lawmaker.
 But the panel chairman, Republican Rep. Rick Crawford of Arkansas, said that he thought the second strike was justified.
 Senate Intelligence Committee Chairman Tom Cotton, also a Republican from Arkansas, echoed that sentiment.